huntergps/handbook-docs/Fuse/09 - Navigation.md

 	</PageControl>

 ### $(PageIndicator)
 The `PageIndicator` can be used together with @(PageControl) to show clearly which page is selected.
 The following example has four pages in a @(PageControl) and a circle docked to the bottom for each @(Page).
-When a @(Page) becomes @(Active) its corresponding indicator is scaled by a factor of 1.3.
+When a @(Page) becomes `Active` its corresponding indicator is scaled by a factor of 1.3.

 	<DockPanel>
 		<PageControl ux:Name="pageControl">